nlemay1/TrishAI/README.md

 docker-compose up -d
 ```

+The WebGUI is pretty straightforrward, enter text/send and Trish responds in the dialog box.

+Press "Talk" to record voice.
+It will record until you hit "Stop", and send the voice data to generate a response.

+Latency can be anywhere between 3s-12s depending on the response length (tokens generated).

 It can be accessed remotely while running via VPN, or whatever method of your choosing.

-The tested setup is using Wireguard, and then split tunnel on the client IP under "Allowed IPs" to the machine hosting the app.
+The tested setup uses Wireguard, and then split tunnel on the client IP under "Allowed IPs" to the machine hosting the app.

-<h2><b>ALTERNATIVELY:</b></h2>
+<h2><b>ALTERNATIVE INSTALL:</b></h2>

 You can make your own virtual environment with Python3.10 and use the requirements.txt to run "trish.py".